 Utility Integration

-You can host the global search and theme toggle within the menubar by setting the optionsMenu.position to 'menubar'.
+Host the global search and theme toggle in the menubar.
+Set optionsMenu.position to 'menubar'.

 }